-Inspirations Paint are currently implementing their click and collect strategy, which will enable efficiencies in order taking and processing at over 130 locations.
-It’s a complex business challenge, given the scale of the organisation, the integration between website and ERP system, and the user experience required.
-The online experience needs to be simple enough for retail customers who have never painted before and powerful enough for trade customers with high-frequency orders and in-store accounts.
+At the end of 2019, Inspirations Paint launched their new click and collect ecommerce website, enabling efficiencies in order taking and processing at over 130 locations.
+The online experience needed to be simple enough for retail customers who have never painted and robust enough for trade customers with high-frequency orders and in-store accounts.

-Led the project’s in-person usability testing sessions with 20 participants.
+Led the project’s in-person usability testing sessions with 20+ customers.

-- Enable quick and easy online paint ordering for retail and trade customers, each with their own buying behaviours, experience and knowledge with paint products and relationships with the company.
+- Enable quick and easy online paint ordering for retail and trade customers, each with their own buying behaviours, knowledge and experience with paint products and relationships with the company.